-The Master of Science in management with an accounting specialization at University of Maryland Global Campus can help you move toward positions as a comptroller, managing partner, or senior accountant or into another career with maximum flexibility.
-This accounting specialization teaches you the skills to communicate financial information with high-level decision makers as well as the advanced accounting knowledge that every business needs.
+The Master of Science in management's accounting specialization can help you move toward a position as a comptroller, managing partner, or senior accountant.
+Ideal for midcareer professionals, the accounting specialization teaches you the skills to communicate financial information with high-level decision makers, as well as the advanced accounting knowledge that every business needs.

 About the Management Master's Degree with Accounting Specialization